cpouchon/ORTHOSKIM/README.md

 ```

 ORTHOSKIM is called step by step.
-Recommendations about steps are given in the previous description (section 3).
-After edition of the *tools.sh* and *config_orthoskim.txt* files (with all required files and formats), ORTHOSKIM is called by using the different modes.
+Recommendations about each steps are given in the previous description (section 3).
+After edition of the *tools.sh* and *config_orthoskim.txt* files (with all required files and formats), ORTHOSKIM is called by using the different modes along with their specific targets.

-We detail instructions here through the description of arguments and the tutorials below.
+Here, we provide detail instructions through the description of arguments and the tutorials below.